 Sit.
 Walk.
 Stand

-Over the next several weeks, we’ll be working through a few books to help guide our training.
+Over this series, we’ve been working through a few books to help guide our training.
 If you would like to check them out, you can purchase them below.